xthemadgenius/btcrec-cli/docs/Seedrecover_Quick_Start_Guide.md

 ### Windows ###

  1. Follow [these instructions](INSTALL.md#python-38) to download and install Python 3.8

- 2. Download and install the [Microsoft Visual C++ Build Tools](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019)
- In the Build tools install screen, select C++ build tools and ensure the latest versions of MSVCv142 - VS 2019 C++ x64/x86 build tools and Windows 10 SDK are checked.

- 3. The scrypt build script looks for an OpenSSL Install in "C:\OpenSSL-Win64", you can [download the OpenSSL for Windows 10 here](http://slproweb.com/products/Win32OpenSSL.html)
- (Make sure to install the full package.)

- 3. Open a command prompt window, and type this to install the required Python libraries:
+ 2. Open a command prompt window, and type this to install the required Python libraries:

-        pip3 install coincurve pysha3
+        pip3 install coincurve pycryptodome

 ### Linux ###

 Most modern distributions include Python 3 pre-installed.
 Older Linux distributions will include Python2, so you will need to install python3.

     sudo apt-get install python3-pip
-    sudo pip3 install coincurve pysha3
+    sudo pip3 install coincurve pycryptodome

 ### OS X ###